Rabbit (Australian band)

-Rabbit (originally, The Cherries) were an Australian glam rock band from Newcastle, which formed in 1973 by Jim Porteus on bass guitar, Phil Screen on drums and Mark Tinson on guitar and vocals.
+Rabbit (originally, The Cherries) were an Australian glam rock band from Newcastle, who formed in 1973 by Jim Porteus on bass guitar, Phil Screen on drums and Mark Tinson on guitar and vocals.
 In October 1974 they were joined by Dave Evans (ex-AC/DC) on lead vocals.
 The group relocated to Sydney and released two albums, Rabbit (1975) and Too Much Rock n Roll (1976), before disbanding in late 1977.
 Porteus, Screen and Tinson returned to Newcastle where they formed a hard rock band, Heroes, with Peter de Jong on guitar and vocals.
 They issued a self-titled album in October 1980 and disbanded in 1982.

 History

 The Cherries were formed in 1973 in Newcastle as a glam rock band by Jim Porteus on bass guitar, Phil Screen on drums and Mark Tinson on lead guitar and vocals.
 They were renamed as Rabbit and played a mixture of originals and cover versions by Alice Cooper, the Who and the Sweet.
 Vocalist Greg Douglas joined early in 1974 and was replaced in October of that year by Dave Evans, the founding singer from hard rockers, AC/DC.
 Evans had seen the group performing "at Chequers nightclub in Sydney and was impressed with their confronting stage presence."